 More than one and a half hours of live performance was complemented with the use of this simple visual vocabulary.

-The concept evolved from Romanian traditional embroideries; the lines mix in multiple ways, creating different patterns that offer a suggestive visual solution for the artist's profession.
+The concept evolved from Romanian traditional embroideries; the lines mix in multiple arrangements, creating different patterns that also offer a suggestive visual solution for the artist's profession.

 The result is a dynamic logo that expands and contracts like fabric in combination with the music.